abrahamfx/JS-Fundamentals/README.md

-## 📄 Description
+# Description
-This code uses process.argv.
+This code uses process.argv[] to access input arguments. a37df85 (initial commit)
-f237319 (initial commit)